Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 A person or a business can book the band for private functions or corporate events through the sites Contact page.<br>

+### Business Goals

+* External user goals: <br>
+  The site's users are fans and potential fans who wish to learn more about the band's history and the band members,<br> and possibly book them for shows.

+* Site owner's goal: <br>
+  The band are interested in selling more of their music and getting more gigs

 The site is easy to navigate and is made up of multiple web pages.

 # User Stories
+* As a First Time Visitor : <br>

+  * "I would like to find out the about the band and what styles of music they play."

+  * "As someone who is new to the band I would to sample some of their music."

+  * "As a first time visitor I would like to easily navigate the website to find the information I need."

+  * "As a newcommer to the band site I would like to see reviews/customer testimonials of the band."

+* As a Regular Visitor:

+  * "I would like to see when and where the band are playing their upcomming gigs."

+  * "I would like to book the band for a private function."

+## Scope

+   This website incorporate Minimal Viable Product (MVP) elements.

+   * Fullfills the needs of both the external user (visitors to the site) and business owner(the band) with features such as gig guide, sample clicks, customer/fan review/testimonials and booking form.

+   * Website not cluttered with too much information.
+Band and gig Information is clearly presented.
+     Site is easy to navigate.

+## Structure
+The website comprises of four webpages.
+Each page provides the visitor with information of its respective page title eg Home, Live, Testimonials and Contact.
+A navigation bar near the top of each page contains buttons for each page when pressed will direct the visitor to the relevant page.
+Although the page titles are self-explanatory, to enhance UX experience I have included a feature where the actice site page button title name is underlined to inform user of what page he is on.

+## Skeleton

+In the main the wireframes more or less match my final project.
+Feature such as store page were dropped as I was told it was outside the scope of the project.

+See links to relevent section of the wireframes.
+* home
+    * desktop:
+    * mobile:

+* live
+    * desktop:
+    * mobile:

+* Testimonial
+    * desktop:
+    * mobile:

+* Contact
+    * desktop:
+    * mobile:

+##  Images

+The images were choosen to convey a live vibe to entice the visitor to check out the band live.
+The images also blended in well with the sites colour scheme.

+## Colours

+I choose Maroon backcolour for the site title page.
+For the navigation bar I choose a black backdrop with Maroon buttons with white colour for site title on the button.
+When the vistors moves/hovers the mouse pointer over the maroon button it changes/transitons to black once mouse moves away its returns to maroon colour this is to provide a better UX experience for the user.
+The colour I feel is in keeping with the bands vibe.

+## Typography

+I used Google fonts to enhance some text sections of the site.
+I decided on Abril with backup sans-serif for text headings on the home page.

 # Features